Introduction

 The cat's cradle plot

 This is a so-called 'cat's cradle' plot.
 It shows all the complete pairs of scores coloured by gender with connecting lines.
 The dashed horizontal reference line marks the mean baseline score and the black points, offset somewhat from the individual points, mark the mean baseline and later scores.
-The vertical lines through those are the bootstrap 95% confidence intervals.
+The vertical lines through those are the bootstrap 95% confidence intervals (CI).
+If the vertical CI line to the right, for the second scores does not extend through the horizontal reference line then the mean change is unlikely to be down to chance.

 Explanation